Indiana public assistance.

 Several public assistance programs are offered to low income residents by Indiana's Family and Social Services Administration.
 The services are focused on helping the less fortunate across Indiana get the help they need for their basic needs.
-The public assistance programs typically give priority to seniors, the elderly, unemployed, and families with children.
+The public assistance programs, also listed by county below, typically give priority to seniors, the elderly, unemployed, and families with children.

 Receive free or low cost food and groceries from Supplemental Nutrition Assistance Program SNAP, which is the new name for Indiana food stamps.
 The Family and Social Services Administration in Indiana manages this public program on behalf of the federal government.